Unlock the secrets to creating a warm and generous brand, from color palettes and typefaces to icons and illustrations.

 Rounded fonts can't hurt you

-We have a wide range of typefaces that can be used for a Caregiver brand.
+Fortunately, we can count on a wide range of typefaces that can be used for a Caregiver brand.
 In general, they share the same formal features, characterized by the use of smooth curves, rounded ends and the fluidity they entail.

 Can icons be kind?